MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/troubleshoot-operational-issues-with-the-oracle-e-business-suite-adapter.md

  **Resolution**

  Specify the SOAP action in the send port or as a message context property in a BizTalk orchestration.
 For instructions, see [Configure the SOAP action for Oracle E-Business Suite](../../adapters-and-accelerators/adapter-oracle-ebs/configure-the-soap-action-for-oracle-e-business-suite.md).
-See [Technical reference](../../adapters-and-accelerators/adapter-oracle-ebs/technical-reference-for-the-oracle-ebs-adapter.md) to see a list of actions for each operation.
+See [Messages and Message Schemas for Oracle EBS adapter](messages-and-message-schemas-for-biztalk-adapter-for-oracle-e-business-suite.md) to see a list of actions for each operation.

 ###  <a name="BKMK_WrongClient"></a> BizTalk process might crash due to an incorrect Oracle client version when a request message is dropped at the receive location
  **Problem**